-If you’re already heating the oven, slide in a pan of this easy baked rice for a great side dish.
+If you’re already heating the oven, slide in a pan of this easy baked lemon herb rice for a great side dish.
 It’s practically hands-free and produces perfect rice.

 Part of the process of economizing includes getting the biggest bang for your buck.